Key Takeaways

 - Typical cycle: 8–12 weeks, with 4–8 weeks off; no PCT required

-- Diabetics and people with active cancer should avoid MK-677
+- Diabetics, people with active cancer, and those on insulin or blood sugar meds should avoid MK-677

 If you've been looking into growth hormone support and come across MK-677 (also known as Ibutamoren), you've probably noticed some very enthusiastic users — and some cautionary posts about side effects.
 Who's right?

 The honest answer is: both.
-MK-677 is one of the more interesting compounds available, with a solid clinical track record and a lot of real-world user data.
+MK-677 is one of the more interesting compounds available — often compared to sermorelin and TRT — with a solid clinical track record and a lot of real-world user data.
 It's not magic, and it's not dangerous for most healthy adults when used sensibly.
 But there are real things to know before you start — and that's exactly what this guide covers.

 Is MK-677 Safe?